Fancamp Exploration (CVE:FNC) Shares Up 18.2% – Here’s What Happened

-Fancamp Exploration Ltd. (CVE:FNC – Get Free Report)’s stock price shot up 18.2% during mid-day trading on Wednesday .
+Shares of Fancamp Exploration Ltd. (CVE:FNC – Get Free Report) rose 18.2% on Wednesday .
 The company traded as high as C$0.14 and last traded at C$0.13.
-563,433 shares traded hands during trading, an increase of 254% from the average session volume of 159,295 shares.
+Approximately 563,433 shares traded hands during mid-day trading, an increase of 254% from the average daily volume of 159,295 shares.
 The stock had previously closed at C$0.11.

 Fancamp Exploration Stock Up 18.2%